hu-macsy/lama_old/scai/solver/doc/SolverExample.rst

 .. code-block:: bash

-   marix_generator matrix_%s 3 27 50 50 50
+   matrix_generator matrix.mtx 3 27 50 50 50

 A Python script is provided that can be used to generate a lot of input sets for different sizes.

 .. code-block:: bash

    python GenMatrices.py
-   ./GenMatrices.py
+   ./GenMatrices.py         ! or script call

    ls data